-5. Combine 1.5 gallons of sealer and 1 gallon of xylene (in drum from previous sealing) and use roller to spread first coat - probably best to do in the evening.
+5. Combine 2.0 gallons of sealer & 1 gallon of xylene and use roller to spread first coat - probably best to do in the evening.

 7. Go back the next day and then a week or so later for touchup and use up the last of the Aggre-Gloss.

 While some people seal their stamped concrete annually to keep that